Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ```
 API_MANAGER=group-2|https://api-manager-1:8075, group-5|https://api-manager-2:8275
 ```
+In this example, all events of `group-2` are enriched with the help of the API manager: `https://api-manager-1:8075` and of `group-5` accordingly with `https://api-manager-2:8275`.

+#### Different Topologies/Domains

 From version 2.0.0 it is additionally possible to use the solution with different domains/topologies.
-An example are different hubs (e.g. US, EMEA, APAC) each having their own Admin-Node-Manager, but still all API-Events should be stored in a central Elasticsearch instance.
+An example are different hubs (e.g. US, EMEA, APAC) each having their own Admin-Node-Manager & API-Manager, but still all API-Events should be stored in a central Elasticsearch instance.

-For this purpose the configurable `GATEWAY_REGION` in Filebeat is used.
+For this purpose the configurable `GATEWAY_REGION` in [Filebeat](#filebeat) is used.
 If this region is configured (e.g. US-DC1), all documents from this region are stored in separate indices, which nevertheless enable global analytics in the Kibana dashboards.

 ![Index per region](imgs/index_per_region.png)

-Again, the API-Managers must or can be configured according to the region & group ID.
+Also in this case, the API-Managers must or can be configured according to the Region & Group-ID of the event.
 Example:
 ```
 API_MANAGER=https://my-apimanager-0:8075, group-1|https://my-api-manager-1:8175, group-5|https://my-api-manager-2:8275, group-6|US|https://my-api-manager-3:8375, group-6|eu|https://my-api-manager-4:8475
 ```